Dutch Rijkswaterstaat officials visit U.S. Army Corps of Engineers Nashville District for knowledge exchange

-Officials from the Netherlands Ministry of Infrastructure and Water Management pose for a photo with U.S. Army Corps of Engineers Nashville District officials in front of the new miter gate installed at the Kentucky Lock addition construction project in Grand Rivers, Ky. during a tour on Sept.
+Officials from the Netherlands Ministry of Infrastructure and Water Management and U.S. Army Corps of Engineers Nashville District officials look at the entrance to the new 19-foot culvert at the Kentucky Lock addition construction project in Grand Rivers, Ky. during a tour on Sept.
 23, 2024.

 |Date Taken: